Piran Karst And Coast, Slovenia Travel Guide

 For greater flexibility in exploring the region, vehicle hires are an option, but consider Piran's pedestrian-only center.

-Understand local driving regulations and parking arrangements for a smooth experience.
+Understand local driving regulations and parking preparations for a smooth experience.

 Native guides give historical, architectural, and themed walking tours.
 Inquire at the tourist information center for availability.

-Maps are available at the tourist information center for self-guided exploration.
+Maps are available at the tourist information center for self-led tours.
 Many online resources and guidebooks offer itineraries.

 Piran's pedestrian-friendly old town allows for intimate discovery of charming spots, squares, plus picturesque scenery at your own pace.

-Walk everywhere within Piran's old town.
+Walk to all places within Piran's old town.
 Use the free shuttle bus if arriving by car.
 Local bus service is convenient for nearby towns like Portorož, Izola, or Koper.
 Consider a day pass for multiple bus trips.